 Eclampsia is defined as the occurrence of a generalized seizure during pregnancy or the postpartum period usually in association with a diagnosis of preeclampsia.
-While eclampsia develops in 2% of women with severe preeclampsia, it is important to recognize that in upwards of 20% of cases, antecedent hypertension may be absent.
+While eclampsia develops in 2% of women with severe preeclampsia, it is important to recognize that in >20% of cases prior hypertension may be absent.
 In at least a third of patients, eclampsia occurs for the first time postpartum, usually within the first 5 days, but it can develop up to several weeks after.
 In these late cases, alternative etiologies are more likely.

 1. Place the mother in a lateral decubitus position, ensure her airway is patent, and administer oxygen at a rate of 8 to 10 L/min.
 Ensure she is moved to a monitored setting such, as a labor and delivery or an intensive care unit, where mental status, blood pressure, and oximetry can be continuously monitored.

-3. Maintain blood pressure at 140 to 160/90 to 110 mm Hg, for instance, using labetalol up to 20 to 40 mg IV every 20 minutes or as infusion if required (Table 3.9-10).
+3. Maintain blood pressure at 140 to 160/90 to 110 mm Hg, for instance, using labetalol up to 20 to 40 mg IV every 20 minutes or as infusion if required (see Table 3.9-9).
 Use diuretics only if pulmonary edema is present.
 Oral agents can be used once the mother has recovered consciousness.

 4. In the case of signs of fetal distress, urgent cesarean section may be necessary once the mother has been stabilized.
 However, the baby may also recover in utero as the maternal condition improves.
 In other cases, eclampsia is not an indication for cesarean section and vaginal delivery is possible (induced when necessary).
 The timing and mode of delivery is a decision for the obstetrician.